hereAlexT/dont-remember/report/report.md

 quality attributes greatly helped deliver a quality product.
 Without it, we would have struggled to find the best solution to deliver the functionality.
 We were able to make important changes to the implementation and architecture by considering how we would be able to deliver and test the quality attributes.
 This allowed us to design for the future.
-Additionally, designing an architecture first proved to make development substancially easier and also made it easier to split tasks between team members.
-For future projects, we will be using quality attributes and designing architecures to achieve the best implementation, as this project proves how beneficial it can be.
+Additionally, designing an architecture first proved to make development substantially easier and also made it easier to split tasks between team members.
+For future projects, we will be using quality attributes and designing architecture to achieve the best implementation, as this project proves how beneficial it can be.

-In architecture design aspect, previously we only studied others' mature architectures from a case-study perspective.
+In the architecture design aspect, previously we only studied others' mature architectures from a case-study perspective.
 Through this project, we found that we would encounter many problems in the software architecture design and development process.
 For example, when implementing the functions, we found that many details were not considered in the architecture design.
 In addition to the software architecture design, we also revised the product architecture during